 Cost of Ownership

-As with any PHEV, to get the most out of this Q5, you'll need to keep the car charged up (which should take around two and a half hours from a 7kW garage wallbox) and make the absolute most of the potential all-electric driving range, rated at about 26 miles.
+As with any PHEV, to get the most out of this Q5, you'll need to keep the car charged up (which should take around two and a half hours from a 7kW garage wallbox) and make the absolute most of the potential all-electric driving range, rated at up to 38 miles.
 If you don't do that, you'll essentially end up with a heavier version of the conventional 45 TFSI petrol variant - and take it from us, one of those isn't going to be cheap to run.
-The quoted efficiency stats are up to 188.3mpg on the combined cycle and up to 36g/km for the 50 TFSI e model.
-For the 55 TFSI e Sportback, the readings are up to 166.2mpg and up to 41g/km.
+The quoted efficiency stats are up to 166.2mpg on the combined cycle and up to 39g/km for the 50 TFSI e model.

 We've seen plenty of Audi hybrid models in the past, but this one is certainly the most credible to date.
 To be frank, it doesn't really offer much you can't also get from rivals sold by BMW, Volvo and Mercedes.
 But it doesn't lack much that these competitors offer.
 Which means that if you are attracted by this Q5's effortlessly cool vibe, classy cabin and uber-smooth refinement - as plenty in this segment are - then there are a few reasons not to sign your cheque Ingolstadt's way.

 We can't help thinking though, that the that the industry should be further along by now in offering PHEVs like this at more affordable prices, with greater driving range and less compromised luggage compartments.
 In a few years, it probably will be.
 For the time being, cars like the Q5 50 TFSI e are what we have.
 Life is what you make it.

 Audi Q5 TFSI e review by Jonathan Crouch